markfguerra/GLWallpaperService/readme-contribute.md

 * In the Eclipse menu, choose File->New->"Project"
 * Under "Android", choose "Android Project from Existing Code"
 * For the location click browse and select the "GLWallpaperService" folder.
 To be more specific, the project source folder is a sub-folder of the root of the git repository.
-* Repeat the above steps for the "GLWallpaperTest" folder.

 The code will now be in your workspace.